VictorTaelin/HOC/ROADMAP.md

 exciting technology into 3 user-facing applications that can reach a much wider
 audience: ThreadBender, Kind and Kindelia.

+Update: the seed round is completed in Mar 2023; 4.5m was raised to fund HOC.

 ### ThreadBender

 Since around 2006, processors are getting increasingly more parallel - AMD's next